 - How can I get more information about computing at McDaniel College?

 1. I will be living in a residence hall on campus and am wondering whether I should bring a computer to school.

-You will find having a computer in your room is very convenient, but if you are unable to bring a computer to school, you will be able to use the general-access computer labs on campus.
+You will find having a personal computer is very convenient, but if you are unable to bring a computer to school, you will be able to use the general access computer labs on campus.
 Please see #11 for additional information.